ranjaykrishna/visual_genome_python_driver/README.md

 - [@VisualGenome](https://twitter.com/visualgenome)

 ### Want to Help?
-If you'd like to help, write example code, contribute patches, document things on the wiki, tweet about it.
+If you'd like to help, write example code, contribute patches, document methods, tweet about it.
 Your help is always appreciated!